junegunn/fzf/README.md

 # Options to fzf command
 export FZF_COMPLETION_OPTS='+c -x'

-# Use ag instead of the default find command for listing path candidates.
+# Use rg (https://github.com/BurntSushi/ripgrep) instead of the default find
+# command for listing path candidates.
 # - The first argument to the function is the base path to start traversal
 # - See the source code (completion.{bash,zsh}) for the details.
-# - ag only lists files, so we use with-dir script to augment the output
+# - rg only lists files, so we use with-dir script to augment the output
 _fzf_compgen_path() {
-  ag -g "" "$1" | with-dir "$1"
+  rg --files "$1" | with-dir "$1"
 }

-# Use ag to generate the list for directory completion
+# Use rg to generate the list for directory completion
 _fzf_compgen_dir() {
-  ag -g "" "$1" | only-dir "$1"
+  rg --files "$1" | only-dir "$1"
 }
 ```